 Configuring Notifications

-ScoutDNS allows administrators to designate who can receive notifications and select what type of notifications are sent to where.
-This is done through the use of Notification Profiles.
-A notification profile contains both the email address to send alerts to, as well as the settings for what specific alerts are sent to that email address.
+ScoutDNS allows administrators to designate who receives notifications and specify the type of notifications sent and their destinations.
+This is managed through Notification Profiles.
+A Notification Profile includes the recipient’s email address and the settings that determine which specific alerts are sent to that address.

 Create Notification Profile

-Simply click "New" at the top right within the Configure Notifications page.
-Next input the email address that these notifications will be sent to.
-This address can be any email address and does not have to be a user account.
-A description can be entered to provide context for administrators if desired.
+To create a new notification profile, click "New" at the top right of the Configure Notifications page.
+Then, enter the email address where notifications will be sent.
+This can be any email address and does not need to be associated with a user account.
+Optionally, you can add a description to provide context for administrators.

-Now, you must select what notifications will be sent.
+Next, select the types of notifications to send.
 Notifications are separated by type: System and Block Page.

 System

-Dynamic DNS IP Change: Sends notification when a DNS IP Change has been detected on a network using a Dynamic DNS Name and the new IP was successfully obtained.
+Dynamic DNS IP Change: Sends a notification when a DNS IP change is detected on a network using a Dynamic DNS name, and the new IP is successfully obtained.

-Dynamic DNS IP Update Failure: Sends notification when a DNS IP change has been detected on a network using a Dynamic DNS Name but failed to obtain a new IP
+Dynamic DNS IP Update Failure: Sends a notification when a DNS IP change is detected on a network using a Dynamic DNS name but fails to obtain a new IP.

 Block Page

-Unblock Page Request: Send requests from end users who are requesting a page be unblocked
+Unblock Page Request: Sends requests from end users asking for a page to be unblocked.

 More notification types are being added.